45 Tips That Will Help You Live to 100—and Love It!

-Over 83,000 people in North America died in 2019 from catching the flu, and about 912,000 were hospitalized due to flu complications such as pneumonia.
-Even if you recover, you can have lasting scar tissue in your airways, making it harder for your lungs to oxygenate your tissues.
+In a typical year, there are around 3,500 flu-related deaths and 12,000 flu-related hospitalizations across the country.
+Even if you recover from the flu, you can have lasting scar tissue in your airways, making it harder for your lungs to oxygenate your tissues.

 Got the birthday blues?
 Here’s advice on how to embrace your next milestone birthday.

 Before going on hormone replacement therapy, ask your doctor about the risks.
 According to authors of a 2019 study in Preventive Medicine Reports, women who enter menopause before age 45 raise their mortality risk by 31 per cent if they take hormones.
 Previous studies linked this therapy to cancer, heart attack, stroke and bone fractures.